dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 ---
 title: How to add top bar to websites
 desc: Top bars are beautiful looking lines at the top of a website.
 See how I have implemented it in my websites.
-keyword: top bar, website top line
+keyword: top bar, website top line, top border of website, top colored line in websites
 ---

 ![How to add colored top bar to website](/images/top-bar-on-websites.jpg)